Linda Yaccarino to replace Elon Musk as Twitter CEO. Here's who she is.

 "@LindaYacc will focus primarily on business operations, while I focus on product design & new technology," the tweet read, in part.

+Yaccarino made her first public comments about her new role over the weekend.
+On Twitter, she responded to Musk's announcement, saying, "I've long been inspired by your vision to create a brighter future.
+I'm excited to help bring this vision to Twitter and transform this business together!"

+She also noted that she'd acquired new followers.
+She now has nearly 400,000 followers on the platform.

-The announcement comes after the billionaire on Thursday tweeted that he had found someone new to lead the social media platform, adding that "she will be starting in ~6 weeks!"
+Musk's initial announcement of a successor came after the billionaire on Thursday tweeted that he had found someone new to lead the social media platform, adding that "she will be starting in ~6 weeks!"
 Musk, who completed a deal to buy Twitter last fall for $44 billion, will transition to executive chairman and chief technology officer of Twitter.

 NBCUniversal also announced Yaccarino's departure from the company, effective immediately, on Friday.